andykitchen/andykitchen.github.io/_posts/2019-03-21-a-meta-lesson.md

 I think both positions are interesting, important and well supported by evidence.
-But if you read both essays, you'll see that these positions are also not mutually exclusive, in fact they are synthetic.
+But if you read both essays, you'll see that these positions are also not mutually exclusive, in fact they are sympathetic.
-But you need to take your view one level 'up' so to speak.
+But to accept this interpretation you need to take your view one level 'up', so to speak.
 I'll illustrate this with a quote from Rodney: